walmartlabs/concord-website/docs/getting-started/json-store.md

 # {{ page.title }}

-**Note:** This is a beta feature.
-Although changes in the API are unlikely, changes in behavior are possible.
-The main intent for the JSON Store API is to be used within Concord flows.
-Future versions may restrict the API for external usage.

 JSON Store provides a built-in mechanism of storing and querying for arbitrary JSON data persistently.
 It is useful for processes which require state management beyond regular variables or features provided by